akka/akka/docs/src/main/paradox/scala/http/server-side/low-level-api.md

-# Low-Level Server-Side API
+# Core Server API

-The low-level server-side API is scoped with a clear focus on the essential functionality of an HTTP/1.1 server:
+The core Server API is scoped with a clear focus on the essential functionality of an HTTP/1.1 server:

  * Connection management
  * Parsing and rendering of messages and headers